novodude/amber-bot/README.md

 ---

-`Amber Discord Bot   Copyright (c) 2025 Novodude and the AKO™ Team    You are free to use, modify, and share this code for personal or educational purposes.
-However, you must give clear credit to the original creators: Novodude and the AKO™ Team.
-You may not claim the project, its name, or its code as your own.
-Commercial use is not permitted without explicit permission.`
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Novodude and the AKO™ Team

 ---